samp-incognito/samp-gvar-plugin/README.md

 Compilation (Linux)
 -------------------

-Install the GNU Compiler Collection and GNU Make.
+Install the GNU Compiler Collection and CMake.
 Type "make" in the top directory to compile the source code.

 Download